An electrical apprenticeship is designed to help you master the fascinating and varied world of the electrical industry.

 It’s not all about academic qualifications.

-As we’ve discussed, your electrical apprenticeship will teach you the skills you need to do the job.
+As we’ve discussed, your programme will teach you the skills you need to do the job.
 However, if you show potential employers that you have the potential to develop these skills, you’ll be much more likely to get a place on a programme:

 - An interest in understanding how electrical services work.